Miliox/callgraph/README.md

 ./callgraph --leaf=__indirect_call projects/example/main.ci > example_indcall.dot
 ```

+By default translation unit locals like template function instantiation are
+omitted because they greatly increase the number of nodes in the callgraph
+and since the node names are so long it makes harder to read it.

+To enable it use `-l` or `--show-translation-unit-local-entities` argument.

 At the end, convert to one of the formats supported by dot:
 ```bash
 dot -Tsvg input.dot > output.svg